 In air fryers, the natural oils of the turkey come out of the meat when it is heated, and then they are circulated around it instead of cooking oil, but you can still add some if you want extra softness.
 Its natural oils give it a slight crisp on the outside.
 The whole mechanism of the circulation is done by air (as the name suggests), which is heated by the heating element present at the bottom of the fryer.
 The air is heated to such an extent that it starts bouncing off the walls of the fryer.

 In infrared fryers, a special type of burner is used in which propane is needed as the fuel.
 The burner is placed between the inner and outer walls of the fryer; therefore, it does not come in direct contact with the turkey.
 Instead, it heats up the inner wall which in turn radiates heat to cook the meat.
 So even though this is an oil-less fryer, you will still have to buy propane to use it.

 - Electric or radiant heat fryers:

 An electric turkey fryer is basically as simple as plug and play.
-The heating element at the bottom of the fryer uses electricity to heat the bird, so you have to allow it heat up to your desired temperature first and then put in the turkey.
+The heating element at the bottom of the fryer uses electricity to heat the bird, so you have to allow it to heat up to your desired temperature first and then put in the turkey.
 The heating element is controllable so you can set it to any temperature you need.
 These fryers also usually have a user-friendly, digital interface which also makes them very easy to use.
-They are often equipped with timers and auto shutoff features; hence they are quite convenient.
+They are often equipped with timers and auto-shutoff features; hence they are quite convenient.

 Types of Turkey Fryers